Hank Willis Thomas, "The Truth Is I Love You" at the Austin Central Library

 Hank Willis Thomas, "The Truth Is I Love You," (2015).
 Courtesy the artist and Jack Shainman Gallery and Pace Gallery. © Hank Willis Thomas.
 Photo by James Ewing, courtesy Public Art Fund, New York.

-7:30 p.m.
-Hank Willis Thomas in conversation with Cherise Smith, executive director of the Art Galleries at Black Studies and chair of the UT African & African Diaspora Studies Department.
+Thomas will be joined in conversation with art historian Cherise Smith, Executive Director of the Art Galleries at Black Studies and Professor, African and African Diaspora Studies, at the University of Texas.

 Both events are free and open to the public.